How Much Does It Cost To Paint A Car A Different Color?

 Quality and Color of Paint

-As mentioned earlier, higher-quality paints in rarer colors can be much more expensive than standard types.
+As mentioned earlier, higher-quality paints in unconventional colors can be much more costly than standard types.
 Covering a car in several layers of paint requires a lot of the stuff.

-Manufacturer-specific paints can be the trickiest way to go since these will need to be color-matched to the specifications.
-Expect these paints to be two or three times the price of regular options.
+Manufacturer-specific paints can be the most challenging way to go since these will need to be color-matched to the specifications.
+Expect these paints to be two or three times the cost of regular options.

 How Long The Paint Job Will Take